Who Might Develop Anxiety?

 - Thoughts of a worrying or unpleasant nature over which there is little control

-- An inability to think clearly or act in a coordinated manner, especially in novel, conflictual or threating situations
+- An inability to think clearly or act in a coordinated manner, especially in new, conflicting or threatening situations

 (Hallam, R (1992) Counselling for Anxiety Problems.
 London: Sage)

-A first important point to stress is that some degree of anxiety can be really helpful: it can focus, motivate and enable us to undertake a particular task, such as an examination or piece of coursework, or perform in other ways.
+An important point to stress is that some degree of anxiety can actually be really helpful: it can focus, motivate and enable us to undertake a particular task, such as an examination or piece of coursework, or perform in other ways.
 Many top athletes would state that anxiety and stress are critical to their high-level performance and that, without them, they would not achieve their targets.
-In that sense, anxiety is something, with practise, we can utilise and harness to help us progress.
-The problem is however, that prolonged anxiety or anxiety that is more generalised, i.e., not related to a specific identifiable factor, can be very difficult to manage and can, over time, bring serious detriment to our overall mental health and functioning.
+In that sense, anxiety is something that, with practice, we can utilise and harness to help us progress.
+The problem is, however, that prolonged or generalised anxiety can be very difficult to manage and can, over time, bring serious detriment to our overall mental health and functioning.

 Symptoms of Anxiety

 There are a many different forms of anxiety, each with their own distinguishing set of ‘symptoms’ or characteristics.
 While there is a diagnosis of ‘Generalised Anxiety Disorder’, there are also a number of other types of anxiety, such as social anxiety, health anxiety (hypochondria), Obsessive-Compulsive Disorder (OCD), and many others.
 If you are struggling with anxiety, and believe it to be causing problems in your life, it is important that you speak with your General Practitioner (GP) or a counsellor to understand it more and get the right support.